 7 Tips for Winter Home Decor after Christmas

-1. The Tree
+1. Christmas Tree

 Pack the big Christmas tree away.
 We want all of our living room space back.
-If you can stand to have your tree up a little long because you like the glow of the lights, remove all of the ornaments and leave the tree naked.
+If you can stand to have your tree up a little longer because you like the glow of the lights, remove all of the ornaments and leave the tree naked.
 This is such a cozy look.

 2. Greenery